4 Data Summaries

 theme(axis.text.x = element_text(angle = 45, hjust = 1))

-• Download a different data set from Scottish Health and Social Care Open Data and create summary tables and plots.
+4. Download a different data set from Scottish Health and Social Care Open Data.
+Create at least one summary tables and one plot of the data and describe that it shows.

 term definition